Healthy Homes Assessment Fairfield

 Fines for Failing to Comply

-As of 1st July 2021, when a new or renewed tenancy is signed for a Fairfield rental property, all Healthy Homes compliance items have to be completed by the end of 90 days.
+Since the 1st July of 2021, if a new, renewed or varied contract is signed on a Fairfield rental property, all Healthy Homes compliance tasks have to be finished within 90 days.

-From the 1st of July in 2021, when a new or renewed contract is signed on a Fairfield rental property, all Healthy Homes compliance work must be done by the end of 90 days.
+From the 1st of July in 2021, when a brand new or renewed tenancy is signed on the Fairfield rental property, all Healthy Homes compliance work must be finished within 90 days.

 Healthy homes are important